sara-nl/researchdrivedocs/source/Pages/General/externalstorage.rst

 The video below shows you how to connect to `SURFsara's S3 Object Store`_ system.

-.. note:: **Important:** Your credentials that you have to provide will be stored on the ResearchDrive systems.
+.. note:: **Important:** Your credentials that you have to provide to get access to the external storage system will be stored on the ResearchDrive systems.
+Of course we do everything in our power to keep them secure and to avoid misuse.

 .. raw:: html